ricardoquesada/ricardoquesada.github.io/content/posts/c64-remote-controller-nodemcu-vs-adafruit-huzzah-vs-sparkfun-thing-vs.md

 ---
 author: ricardoquesada
-category:
+category: retro computing
-  - commodore-64
-  - programming
 date: "2016-03-27T21:21:04+00:00"
 guid: http://retro.moe/?p=1260
 summary: |-
   ### Requirements for the c64 controller

   - A micro-controller.
 I doesn't need to be very powerful, just powerful enough to handle some UDP connections and configuring some GPIOs.
   - Flash-able firmware: If possible with support for [Arduino IDE](https://www.arduino.cc/en/Main/Software) (or similar).
 C++ preferred.
 [Micropython](http://micropython.org/) could be a nice backup plan.